livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

          such as a 12 hour window.

 1. Conflicts of interest
-   1. A 'conflict of interest' is defined as any of:
+   1. A potential "conflict of interest" is a circumstance which might affect one's ability to provide a fair and objective evaluation of a work, or which might reasonably be seen as having a likelihood of doing so by an independent outside observer.
+When in doubt, potential conflicts of interest should always be disclosed.
+Common causes of conflicts of interest, for reviewers and editors, include:
-      1. being a close co-author on a paper together for up to 48 months after publication.
+      1. being a close co-author on a paper with an author in the previous 48 months.
 "Close co-author" is defined as serving as corresponding author and/or first author together, or equivalent close collaboration.
 This definition was chosen to avoid overly restrictive limitations for papers with large numbers of loosely-associated contributing authors, and will have some leeway for interpretation as outlined below.
-      1. a co-awardee on a grant for up to 48 months after the grant, or that currently have a cooperative pending grant.
-      1. if there exists a postdoctoral or graduate advisor relationship at any time in the past.
+      1. being a co-awardee on a grant at any time in the in the previous 48 months.
+      1. previously serving as a undergraduate, graduate, or postdoctoral supervisor or supervisee.
-      1. at the same institution, or if there is a potential change of institution in progress that would result in being at the same institution.
+      1. serving at the same institution, or if there is a potential change of institution in progress that would result in being at the same institution.
-      1. having a business relationship (such as serving as a consultant for or part owner of same company) within 48 months.
+      1. having a business relationship (such as serving as a consultant for or part owner of same company) within the previous 48 months.
+  1. All reviewers are responsible for reviewing our Conflict of Interest definitions and disclosing any potential conflicts of interest to the editor handling the submission.

-   1. Editors will try to avoid conflicts of interest with the authors when assigning manuscripts to reviewers.
-If the reviewer notices a conflict of interest, they will report it to the editor so the manuscript may be reassigned.
-If they have any co-authorships with any author within the last 48 months that they consider not close co-authorship, they will report these to the assigning editor for the associate editor for approval as not being "close co-authorships".
+  1. Editors will try to ensure that they select reviewers who have no potential conflicts of interest.
+If the reviewer has or becomes aware of a potential conflict of interest, he or she will report it to the editor so the manuscript may be reassigned.
+The reviewer should also disclose any co-authorship relationships from the previous 48 months, whether or not these are close co-authorships.

-   1. If it is later discovered that a reviewer has a conflict of interest with an author during the review process, this review will be discarded, and another review will be sought.
+     1. If it is later discovered that a reviewer has a potential conflict of interest with an author during the review process, this review will be discarded, and another review will be sought.

-   1. If a conflict of interest in a reviewer is found after acceptance, the associate editor will evaluate whether any bias may have unduly affected the acceptance.
+     1. If a reviewer is found to have a potential conflict of interest after a work is accepted, the handling associate editor will evaluate whether any bias may have unduly affected the acceptance.
 If the associate editor feels they themselves may be unfairly biased, a committee of three associate editors selected by the Section Lead Editor will investigate whether any favoritism, discrimination, or fraud was intended in the review, and will follow procedures to determine whether acceptance was fraudulent as outlined by the bylaws on fraud.

    1. Parallel policies hold in the case of the section lead editor assigning an associate editor a paper.
-      1. Section lead editors will try to not assign given conflicts of interest, and associate editors will notify section lead editors if they are assigned a manuscript with which they have a conflict of interest.
+      1. Section lead editors will try to not assign to editors who have potential conflicts of interest, and associate editors will notify section lead editors if they are assigned a manuscript which raises potential conflict of interest concerns.
       1. Co-authorships that are not considered close will be reported to the section lead editors.
-      1. If conflicts of interest with the associate editor are later discovered, the manuscript will be assigned by he section lead editor to another associate editor, who will evaluate whether new reviewers should be invited.
+      1. If an associate editor is later discovered to have a potential conflict of interest, the manuscript will be assigned by he section lead editor to another associate editor, who will evaluate whether new reviewers should be invited.
-      1. If a conflict of interest is found after acceptance, the section lead editor will evaluate whether bias may have unduly affected the acceptance.
+      1. If a potential conflict of interest is found after acceptance, the section lead editor will evaluate whether bias may have unduly affected the acceptance.
 If so, a similar committee of three associate editors will investigate if the acceptance was fraudulent.

-   1. If a Section Lead Editor has a conflict of interest with a manuscript, the assignment to Associate Editors will be made by another Section Lead Editor.
-The order of reassignment will be cyclic; if Lead Section Editor A has a conflict, it will got to Lead Section Editor B, unless they also have a conflict, in which case it will go to C, and so on, returning to A when the sections are exhausted.
-In the case that all of the section lead editors have conflicts, the Managing Editors will select an associate editor to assign an associate editor.
+   1. If a Section Lead Editor has a potential conflict of interest involving a submission, the assignment to Associate Editors will be made by another Section Lead Editor.
+The order of reassignment will be cyclic; if Lead Section Editor A has a conflict, it will got to Lead Section Editor B, unless they also have a potential conflict, in which case it will go to C, and so on, returning to A when the sections are exhausted.
+In the case that all of the section lead editors have potential conflicts, the Managing Editors will select an associate editor to assign an associate editor, with the order rotating as follows:
       1. Comparison of Molecular Simulation Package Editor
       1. Tutorials Editor
       1. Best Practices Editor